Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 The LLM is in Case B whenever it hallucinates.
 It is forced to generate (teach) by the prompt, but it lacks the internal information structure to fill that request.
 It substitutes **form** (the style of teaching) for **content** (the knowledge).

-#### 2.2.2 Teaching as Rate-Matched Decompression
+#### 2.2.2 Teaching as rate-matched decompression

 If intelligence is compression (finding the minimal program that captures structure), then teaching is the inverse: **rate-matched decompression through a noisy channel**.
-But teaching is not merely decompression—it is *channel-aware* decompression with redundancy injection.
+But teaching is not merely decompression; it is *channel-aware* decompression with redundancy injection.

 ```
 ┌─────────────────────────────────────────────────────────────────────────┐